Secrets of the Arroyos

 Common in the desert are the drainages or draws often called “arroyos.”
-They come in all sizes, in my mind’s eye.
+They come in all sizes.
 Some are mere depressions that channel small amounts of runoff during infrequent cloudbursts.
 Others are deep ravines with steep sides, products of the erosion caused by water moving rapidly down a steep slope after a hard desert thunderstorm.
 Still others may be shallow canyons fashioned by water moving deliberately and patiently over more level terrain.
-Surprisingly, arroyos often figure in human history.
+Interestingly, arroyos often figure prominently in human history.

 Near Owen’s Lake

 One day as a friend and I drove across the barren highway along Owen’s Lake on the way to Death Valley, a sparkle well off the road caught my eye.
 Since we weren’t in a hurry we pulled our car off the roadway, got out, and did a little hiking up an arroyo for a quarter of a mile or so.
-As we approached the site that caught my eye, we were excited to find an old dumpsite.
-Further examination led to a small grouping of log foundations hidden in the thick sagebrush.
-Off to one side an obscure wrought-iron fence outlined a small square with a weatherworn wooden grave marker in it.
-At the trash pile, as we poked around the old rusty tin cans, broken bottles, bedsprings and the like, we wondered who had lived and died in such a desolate area and why.
+As we approached the site that had caught my eye, we were excited to find an old dumpsite.
+Further examination led to a small grouping of log foundations hidden in thick sagebrush.
+Off to one side an obscured wrought iron fence outlined a small square with a weatherworn wooden grave marker inside.
+At the trash pile, we poked around the rusty old tin cans, broken bottles, bedsprings and the like, and we wondered who had lived and died in such a desolate area.

 To an archaeologist, a trash heap can be a treasure trove for historical research.
-Old bottles and tin cans may help him date an occupation site and help create an historical account of what went on.
-This particular site was near an area that, over a hundred years earlier, produced silver and other minerals from mines on the ridge above.
-The log ruins were close to a well-traveled road that provided an avenue for travelers along with trade and purchase of vital supplies at a nearby town.
-Common in the pile were many purple glass shards, remnants of late 1800’s bottles, which included lead and arsenic ingredients that turned purple after many years in sun exposure.
-The tin cans, with a particular type of solder seam and lid, suggested occupation into the early 1920’s.
-These clues, combined a further study in the local library, gave us a fascinating history of the mines and settlements in the locale along the arroyo.
+Old bottles and tin cans may help date an occupation site, and create an historical account of what went on there.
+This particular site was near an area that, over a hundred years earlier, had produced silver and other minerals from mines on the ridge above.
+The log ruins were close to a once well-traveled road that had provided an avenue for trade and the purchase of vital supplies at a nearby town.
+Common in the trash pile were many purple glass shards, remnants of late 1800s bottles which contained lead and arsenic -- ingredients that turn purple after many years in sun exposure.
+The tin cans, which had a particular type of solder seam and lid, suggested occupation into the early 1920s.
+These clues, combined with a bit of further study in the local library, gave us a fascinating history of the mines and settlements in this locale along the arroyo.

 In Southern Colorado